- About the Program

 - The proposed goal is submitted to RTA Board of Trustees for consideration and approval.
 Once approved by the Board, the general public is informed of the proposed goal through a notice published in a newspaper of general circulation

-- The proposed goal and its rationale are available for pubic inspection and comment at RTA during normal business hours for a period of 30 days after the notice appears.
+- The proposed goal and its rationale are available for public inspection and comment at RTA during normal business hours for a period of 30 days after the notice appears.

 Contract-specific DBE participation determination

 OBD reviews contract specifications to determine whether subcontracting opportunities exist, and whether there are certified DBE firms that potentially could perform some portion of the contract work.

 - Where there are subcontracting opportunities on a project and certified DBE firms are found to exist, OBD generally will establish a DBE participation goal on the contract.

 - Bidders are required to make a good faith effort to achieve the DBE participation goal established for a contract through the utilization of one or more certified DBE firms.
 The DBE firms used must be certified at the time the contract is awarded.

 - Bidders are required to provide specific documentation reagrding the nature and dollar amount of participation for each proposed DBE firm.

 - Where a bidder finds it is unable to achieve the DBE participation goal established for a contract, it is required to provide documentation showing the “good faith efforts” it made to achieve the goal.
 See DBE Program Plan Section 26.53.